-As the Australian market looks like it is getting ready for a more of the Santa Rally, which stocks are likely to be a potential gift-wrapped Christmas Present of profit?
+This stock has the potential to be far more than a Christmas stocking filler: As the Australian market looks like it is getting ready for more of the Santa Rally.
+Which stocks are likely to be a potential gift-wrapped Christmas Present of profit?

 The Australian Stock market has had few friends in the second half of this year.
 The ongoing slide from April’s high has weighed heavily, as we have seen from the performance in the mining sector and even former safer havens like Woolworths (ASX: WOW).